Dennis Hightower: Career

+He is also a Charter Member of the National Military Intelligence Association, Founding Sponsor of the US Army National Museum, Lifetime Member of the US Army Ranger Association, and Lifetime Member of the 101st Airborne Division Association; a member of Sigma Pi Phi (The Boulé) and the National Association of Guardsmen; and a former member of DePriest 15.

 He has been a guest lecturer on leadership at IMD in Switzerland, INSEAD in France, the London Business School, the United States Military Academy, the United States Military Academy Preparatory School, the National Association of Corporate Directors, and various private organizations in Brazil, India and Singapore.

-His travels for business and other purposes have taken him to 91 countries, and he has conducted negotiations with business and political leaders throughout the world.
+His global travels for business and other purposes have taken him to 91 countries, and he lived and worked in five countries.
+He has conducted negotiations with business and political leaders throughout the world.
 His achievements in business have resulted in many awards bestowed by academic, business and civic organizations throughout the years.

-Hightower was confirmed by unanimous vote by the United States Senate on August 7, 2009 to replace John J. Sullivan, who resigned from this office on January 20, 2009.
+Hightower was confirmed unanimously by the United States Senate on August 7, 2009 to replace John J. Sullivan, who resigned from this office on January 20, 2009.
 As Deputy Secretary, Hightower functioned as the chief operating officer of a Department with a $17 billion budget and 55,000 employees; and was responsible for the day-to-day operations of the Department's twelve bureaus.
-He was a member of the President's Management Council, the committee on foreign investment in the U.S., cabinet-level task forces dealing with the Recovery Act, broadband access, export controls, satellite acquisition, and selected national security matters; a representative to the Transatlantic Business Dialogue on trade deliberations with the EU; and a board member of OPIC.
+He was a member of the President's Management Council, the committee on foreign investment in the U.S., cabinet-level task forces dealing with the Recovery Act, broadband access, export controls, satellite acquisition, and selected national security matters; a representative to the Transatlantic Business Dialogue on trade deliberations with the EU, and the World Economic Forum; and a board member of OPIC.

 Commerce Secretary Gary Locke commented that "Hightower brought skills he had learned at the top levels of business to help shepherd some of Commerce's most complicated initiatives, including satellite acquisition, cybersecurity and the Recovery Act's Broadband Technology Opportunities Program.
 We deeply appreciated Dennis' service especially the mentoring he provided to senior Commerce managers.
 He took on some of Commerce's most difficult challenges, and in every case, those programs are on a better footing today because of his diligent work."

 In a White House Press Release on July 15, 2010, President Obama stated: "I thank Dennis for his service to the country and to my administration.
 I appreciate his guidance and hard work on various important priorities, from expanding broadband Internet access across the country to reforming our export control system in a way that enhances our competitiveness and our security.
 I wish him the best in his future endeavors."

 Hightower resigned on August 27, 2010, due to a health-related matter, to return to the private sector.